The Cinema Cafe

 John Berkes

 Billy Wilder's tragedy of Shakespearean proportions comes full circle in a final series of ruinous resolutions like nothing seen before.
 This auteur has, like Tatum does to Lorraine, grabbed his audience by the throat, squeezed and devastated us into submission with virulent words and striking images so potent, they'll forever remain in our consciousness.
 Despite the film's disappointing box office results, there is a notable degree of pathos here, ironic considering this ultimate indictment of human nature's darker side.
 Wilder's wildest cinematic ace in the hole is played magnificently.
-He'll show his hand on TCM (updated) Saturday, October 24 (2020) at (early morning) 4am PST.
+He'll show his hand on TCM (updated) Saturday, November 2 (2024) at 7:15 pm PDT.

 John Huston's The Treasure of the Sierra Madre is indeed an unforgettable American treasure and a prior TCM recommendation here.
 Its cinematic riches can be uncovered on TCM Tuesday, June 14 at 5pm PST.